federalies/unified-projects/README.md

 - __vfile-create-effects__
   - util that allows plugin authors to emit new data that models side effects that still needing to be processed
+- __vfile-handle-effects__
+  - a batteries inluded plugin that installs and uses all the following default `vfile-handle-effects-*` functions.
 - __vfile-handle-effects-fs__
-  - util that allows plugin authors to emit new data that models side effects that still needing to be processed - where the data represents files to be written to the fs
+  - util that allows plugin authors to emit new data that models side effects that still needing to be processed - where the data represents files to be written to the fs.
 - __vfile-handle-effects-http__
   - util that allows plugin authors to emit new data that models side effects that still needing to be processed - where the data is an http call needing to be requested.
 - __vfile-handle-effects-socket__